Ameiva ameiva

 Ameiva ameiva, also known as the giant ameiva, green ameiva, South American ground lizard, or Amazon racerunner, is a species of lizard in the family Teiidae found in Central America, South America, and some Caribbean Islands.

 Geographic range

 It is widespread in Central America and South America, including: Panama, Brazil, Colombia, Surinam, French Guiana, Guyana, Venezuela, Bolivia, Ecuador, Peru, Argentina, and Paraguay.
-It is also found on the Caribbean islands of Trinidad and Tobago, Grenada, the Grenadines, Barbados, St Kitts and Nevis, Margarita, Swan Island, and Isla de la Providencia.
+It is also found on the Caribbean islands of Trinidad and Tobago, Grenada, the Grenadines, Barbados, Dominica, St Kitts and Nevis, Margarita, Swan Island, and Isla de la Providencia.
 It was also once present on Saint Vincent but has since been extirpated.